kurosakiaduma/leap-year/README.md

 ## About
 The project is basically a study of getting the concept of a BDD skills(Behavior Driven Development).

+The specs for the program logic are:
+1. The program should return when a year is not a leap year.
+Input Example: 1993
+Output Example: false

+1. The program should return 'true' for years divisible by 4, since those are leap years.
+Input Example: 2004
+Output Example: true
+1. The program should return 'false' for years divisible by 100, since those are not leap years.
+Input Example: 1900
+Output Example: false
+1. The program should return 'true' for years divisible by 400, since those are leap years.
+Input Example: 2000
+Output Example: true

+The back-end logic format for the program determines whether years are divisible by **4** OR **100** AND **400** using a for Loop function and refactoring the parameters.

 ### Prequisites
 1. You **need a Github account** to clone the project directory from my repository.